Maldor/EDMD/docs/ROADMAP.md

 # EDMD Roadmap

-Last updated: 20260416
+Last updated: 20260429

 ---

 ## Active / In Progress

-Review the codebase and find the elements of tech debt that are mentioned Review near term goals and see if they are something that still need to be done or if they should be done
+- Review the codebase and find the elements of tech debt that are mentioned
+- Review near term goals and see if they are something that still need to be done or if they should be done

 ---

 ## Near-term

+### Change Versioning
+Change the versioning to use semantic versioning rather than date

 ### Context-aware Commander block
 The Commander block shows fixed rows regardless of vehicle.
 Rows should adapt: